Testing NSI suggested by the solar neutrino tension in T2HKK and DUNE: Conclusion

 \section{Conclusion}

-In this paper we have studied the sensitivity of the future accelerator based neutrino long baseline experiments, T2HKK and DUNE, to NSI which is suggested by the tension between the mass squared differences from the solar neutrino and KamLAND data.
-We have given the excluded regions in the in the ($\epsilon_D$, $\epsilon_N$) plane, and it turned out that the sensitivity of DUNE is slightly better than that of T2HKK.
-We found that the both experiments will exclude some of the regions suggested by the global analysis, although it is difficult for the both experiments to exclude the region near the standard scenario point.
-If there are no non-standard interactions in nature, then the best fit point of the combined analysis of the solar neutrino and KamLAND data by Ref.\,\cite{Gonzalez-Garcia:2013usa} can be excluded at more than $10\sigma$, while the best fit point of the global analysis in Ref.\,\cite{Gonzalez-Garcia:2013usa} can be excluded at $3\sigma$, by T2HKK and DUNE for most of the parameter space.
-We have found that the accelerator based long baseline experiments are sensitive to the parameter $\epsilon_N$ rather than to $\epsilon_D$.
-The sensitivity of the two experiments turned out to be comparable to, or in the case of inverted hierarchy, even better than that of the HK atmospheric neutrino experiment.
+In this study, we considered the sensitivity of the future accelerator-based neutrino long-baseline experiments T2HKK and DUNE to the NSI, which was suggested based on the tension between the mass squared differences from the solar neutrinos and KamLAND data.
+We provided the excluded regions in the ($\epsilon_D$, $\epsilon_N$) plane, and it turns out that the sensitivity of DUNE is slightly better than that of T2HKK.
+We found that the both experiments will exclude some of the regions suggested by the global analysis for $f=u$ and $f=d$, although it is difficult for both experiments to exclude the region near the standard scenario point.
+If there are no non-standard interactions in nature, then the best-fit point of the combined analysis of the solar neutrino and KamLAND data by Ref.\,\cite{Gonzalez-Garcia:2013usa} can be excluded at more than $10\sigma$~ for $f=u$ and $f=d$, whereas the best fit point of the global analysis~ for $f=u$ and $f=d$~ in Ref.\,\cite{Gonzalez-Garcia:2013usa} can be excluded at $3\sigma$ by T2HKK and DUNE for most of the parameter space.
+Although we have discussed only the two cases of $f=u$ and $f=d$, we expect that the sensitivity of T2HKK and DUNE to the NSI parameters ($\epsilon_N$ in particular) is better than the existing experiments for wide range of $\eta$ because the $\chi^2$ distribution is smooth between $\eta=26.6^\circ$ and $\eta=63.4^\circ$ on the left panel of Fig.4 of Ref.\,\cite{Esteban:2018ppq}, and the allowed region is expected to more or less similar to the one which we obtain in this work.
+However, if the NSI exists and the NSI parameter $\eta$ happens to be close to $\eta_0=-43.6^\circ$, then both T2HKK and DUNE will have no sensitivity to the NSI.
+In this case, however, T2HKK and DUNE are expected to give stronger bound on the deviation $|\eta-\eta_0|$ because the allowed region by T2HKK and DUNE in our analysis for $f=u$ and $f=d$ is smaller than that allowed by the existing experiments.
+We found that accelerator-based long baseline experiments are more sensitive to the parameter $\epsilon_N$ than to $\epsilon_D$.
+The sensitivity of the two experiments were demonstrated to be comparable to, or in the case of an inverted hierarchy, even better than that of the HK atmospheric neutrino experiment.

-If the tension between the solar and KamLAND experiments is due to NSI in neutrino propagation and if the true values of the parameters lie near the best fit point, then we may be able to see the affirmative signal in these long baseline experiments in the future.
+If the tension between the solar and KamLAND experiments is due to the NSI in neutrino propagation and if the true values of the parameters lie near the best fit point~for $f=u$ or $f=d$, we may be able to see an affirmative signal in these long baseline experiments in the future.